matheus-meneses/mtls-cert-generator/README.md

 openssl version
 ```

-If not you have to do it.
+If not, you have to install it.

 ### Run